MT-CTF/capturetheflag/mods/shooter/README.txt

 Depends: default, dye, tnt, wool

-An experimental first person shooter mod that uses simple vector mathematics to produce an accurate and server-firendly method of hit detection.
+An experimental first person shooter mod that uses simple vector mathematics to produce an accurate and server-friendly method of hit detection.

 By default this mod is configured to work only against other players in multiplayer mode and against Simple Mobs [mobs] in singleplayer mode.